Luniverse/idb/README.md

 	table3: {autoIncrement: true},
 }, config);
 ```
-The following settings can be passed in `config`:
+The following settings can be passed in the optional `config` object:
 - `name` sets the Database name (defaults to "IDB")
 - `version` provides the version of the table structure (defaults to 1)
   - An increment in version triggers a database upgrade